diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 {{< /admonition >}}

-# So, What's a Zoot?
+# So, what's a Zoot?

 At heart of it there are three core parts that make up Zoot; getting the gig info, the chat interface and some smarts to figure out what's going on.